VaguelyOnline/picalc/README.md

 Simple HTML example of how to calculate PI from random estimates.

 ## How does it work?
 The code uses the HTML Canvas API to draw a circle, bounded by a square.
-It then proceeds to add a random dot to the picture, until the desired total of dots is reached?
+It then proceeds to add a random dots to the picture, until the desired total of dots is reached.

 ## How does this calculate PI?
 One of the ways to calculate PI, is to look at the ratio of the area of a circle, to the area of a square it's in.
 Consider a circle of radius 1: